Multiple complementary bibliometric indicators provide a more balanced view of a publication.

-IEEE recognizes the increasing importance of bibliometric indicators as independent measures of quality or impact of any scientific publication and therefore explicitly and firmly condemns any practice aimed at influencing the number of citations to a specific journal with the sole purpose of artificially influencing the corresponding indices.
+IEEE recognizes the increasing importance of bibliometric indicators as independent measures of quality or impact of any scientific publication.
+Therefore, IEEE explicitly and firmly condemns any practice aimed at influencing the number of citations to a specific journal with the sole purpose of artificially influencing the corresponding indices.

 Appropriate use of bibliometrics